huynn0105/weather_app/README.md

    ```sh
    flutter pub get
    ```
-4. Navigate to **lib/utils/constants.dart** and paste your API key to the mApiKey variable
+4. Navigate to **lib/utils/constants.dart** and paste your API key to the defaultApiKey variable
    ```dart
    static const defaultApiKey = 'Your API Key';
    ```